 Blade: It features a stainless steel blade with a powdered finish.
-Notably, the blade surface is not smooth but has some layers type pattern to provide more resistance against the material.
+Notably, the blade surface is not smooth but has some layers-type pattern to provide more resistance against the material.

-Handle: It has an over moulded full tang polymeric handle.
+Handle: It has an over-molded full tang polymeric handle.
 The handle design is good for a comfortable grip.
 The palm studs ensure a sturdy grip.
 The handle’s part near the blade swells to give a finger guard to keep your hands secure during heavy use.

 Sheath: The package has a durable, hard plastic sheath.
 The sheath is not flexible, so the chance of improper holding may raise, but the closure strap eliminates this fear.
 The halfway open design makes it easily accessible during emergency needs; the clip is here to secure it.

 The machete is an imperative part of a survival kit, widely used for chopping.
 But the functionality of a machete highly depends upon blade style.
 Some machetes are multi-functional; besides chopping they can perform slicing too.
 Every blade design is unique for a specific outdoor task.

 Throughout the length, the blade is mostly straight until near the tip where it curves up.
-The edge near the tip is slightly forwarded to maintain a good balance.
+The edge near the tip is slightly forward to maintain a good balance.
 So, we can swing it back and forth for a long period.

 The inwardly curved edged machete is known as the kukri machete.
 The Nepalese people use this machete as a tradition.

 Bolo machetes are quite similar to Latin machetes.
-The difference found in the blade tip; the Bolo style has an arrowed blade tip.
+The difference is found in the blade tip; the Bolo style has an arrowed blade tip.
 The blade is also edged from the upper side, making it useful for digging.

 The parang machete features a short and thicker blade.
 The blade is not straight not completely curved; it makes a half-wave.
 The blade spine is curved upward.

-The square blade design allows to act it like an axe.
+The square blade design allows it to act as a bushcraft axe.
 This type of machete is great for cutting thick green vegetation without having to worry about the blade getting stuck in the material.

 The Golok machetes are quite similar to parang machetes.
 The blade length of this machete is shorter than many other machetes.
 The thick short blade imparts extra chopping abilities.

-The broadened blade tip helps to maintain a good balance between handle and blade.
+The broadened blade tip helps to maintain a good balance between the handle and the blade.
 The primary grind serves to keep the blade intact in hardwoods.
 This blade type is also useful for slicing.

-The machetes blade length choice highly depends upon the type of use.
+The machete’s blade length choice highly depends upon the type of use.
 Definitely, different blade lengths have a different use.

-But if you’re planning to clear a lot of brush for a long period, then go for long blade machetes.
+But if you’re planning to clear a lot of brush for a long period, then go for long-blade machetes.
 No, doubt longer blade machetes burden more weight but they are good at making deep cuts.

 On average machetes are 18” long but this is not a fixed value they can be as short as 10” and as long as 28”.
 No doubt, small lighter weight machetes are easy to carry and long heavier machetes require more space in your bag pack.

 Stainless steel is not as hard as carbon steel.
-But it’s easy to resharpen, also stain resistant.
+But it’s easy to resharpen, and also stain resistant.